Ted Whitten: 1961: A second crack at glory

+Footscray met Hawthorn in the 1961 Grand Final but despite leading at half-time, they were well beaten in the second half.

 One of the best exponents of the "flick pass", which was eventually banned, Whitten was one of few football players to have the ability to play any position on the field.
 He was regarded by his contemporaries in the 1950s and 1960s as the greatest naturally talented player of his era;